pycom/pycom-documentation/content/pymesh/lib-cli.md

 ACK? mac 1, id 12345 => 1
 True
 ```
-This shows if a message was acknowledged by the destination Node.
+This shows if the message was acknowledged by the destination Node.

 ```
 >rm